-It is this extracellular current loop that is responsible for both ST-segment elevation and depression on the epicardium.
-Specificially, because one arm of the current flows from the transmural boundary toward and then along the epicardium to the lateral boundary, the area of the epicardium that is centered above the ischemic region will show a positive potential with respect to the area of the epicardium above the lateral boundary of the ischemic region.
-The resulting epicardial potential distribution will be positive (ST-segment elevation) over the ischemic region and negative (ST-segment depression) over its edges.
+transmural boundary toward and then along the epicardium to the lateral boundary, the area of the epicardium centered over the ischemic region shows a positive potential with respect to the area of the epicardium over the lateral boundary of the ischemic region.
+The resulting epicardial potential distribution is positive (ST segment elevation) over the ischemic region and negative (ST segment depression) over its edges.
 To recapitulate, the voltage drop across the lateral ischemic boundary is greater than the drop across the transmural ischemic boundary.
-This difference in voltage drops results in ST depression on the epicardial region above the lateral ischemic boundary.
+This difference in voltage drops results in ST depression on the epicardial region over the lateral ischemic boundary.

-The reason that the voltage drop across the lateral boundary tends to be greater than the corresponding drop across the transmural boundary is the difference in tissue resistance between these sites.
-The lower panels of Figure 4 show the situation schematically in which the potential differences between the intracellular and extracellular spaces $V{m,healthy}$ and $V{m,ischemic}$, are coupled by the intracellular and extracellular resistances, r_i and r_e .
+The reason why the voltage drop across the lateral boundary tends to be greater than the corresponding drop across the transmural boundary is the difference in tissue resistance between these sites.
+The lower panels of Figure 4 show the situation schematically in which the potential differences between the intracellular and extracellular spaces, $V{m,healthy}$ and $V{m,ischemic}$, are coupled by the intracellular and extracellular resistances r_i and r_e .
 The important difference between the lateral and transmural boundaries is the alignment of fiber direction-and the associated longitudinal or transverse resistance-with the ischemic boundary.
-In both cases, one can express the change in extracellular potential across the ischemic boundary as:
+In both cases, one can express the change in extracellular potential across the ischemic boundary as follows:

-$$\Delta V_e = (v{m,healthy} - v{m,ischemic}) 1/(1 + r_i/r_e), \tag{2}$$ where r_i and r_e are the intracellular and extracellular resistors (the reciprocals of the intracellular and extracellular conductivities in equation 1) and $v{m,healthy}$ and $v{m,ischemic}$ are the respective TMP's of the cells across the ischemic boundary.
-Thus, as the ratio of intracellular to extracellular resistance r_i/r_e (the IC/EC resistance ratio) decreases, the extracellular voltage drop across the boundary increases.
+$$\Delta V_e = (V{m,healthy} - V{m,ischemic}) 1/(1 + r_i/r_e), \quad (2)$$ where r_i and r_e are intracellular and extracellular resistors (the reciprocals of the intracellular and extracellular conductivities in Equation 1) and $V{m,healthy}$ and $V{m,ischemic}$ are the respective TMPs of cells across the ischemic boundary.
+Thus, as the ratio of intracellular to extracellular resistance r_i/r_e (IC/EC resistance ratio) decreases, the extracellular voltage drop across the boundary increases.

-The IC/EC resistance ratio is typically smaller throughout the lateral boundary than the transmural boundary due to the anisotropic nature of cardiac tissue conductivity.
-This difference arises from the tendency of tissue fibers to align in a circumferential direction and thus to be generally orthogonal to the lateral border of the ischemic zone and tangential to its transmural border.
-It is well known that both intracellular and extracellular resistances are greater across fibers (transverse) then along fibers (longitudinal), i.e. $r{it} > r{il}$ and $r{et} > r{el}$.
-Moreover, we and others have shown that the intracellular resistance is far more anisotropic than extracellular resistance [11], i.e. $r{it}/r{il} > r{et}/r{el}$.
-A simple rearrangement of this inequality also shows that the IC/EC resistance ratio is smaller along fibers than transverse to fibers, i.e. $r{il}/r{el} < r{it}/r{et}$.
-Thus the IC/EC resistance ratio is also smaller at the lateral edges of the ischemic zone-where current flows along fibers-than at the transmural edges-where current crosses the fibers.
+The IC/EC resistance ratio typically is smaller throughout the lateral boundary than the transmural boundary due to the anisotropic nature of cardiac tissue conductivity.
+This difference arises from the tendency of tissue fibers to align in a circumferential direction and thus be generally orthogonal to the lateral border of the ischemic zone and tangential to its transmural border.
+It is well known that both intracellular and extracellular resistances are greater across fibers (transverse) than along fibers (longitudinal), i.e., $r{it} > r{il}$ and $r{et} > r{el}$.
+Moreover, we and other investigators have shown that intracellular resistance is far more anisotropic than extracellular resistance,12 i.e., $r{it}/r{il} > r{et}/r{el}$.
+A simple rearrangement of this inequality also shows that the IC/EC resistance ratio is smaller along fibers than transverse to fibers, i.e., $r{il}/r{el} < r{it}/r{et}$.
+Thus, the IC/EC resistance ratio is also smaller at the lateral edges of the ischemic zone-where current flows along fibers-than at the transmural edges-where current crosses the fibers.
 As a consequence, the extracellular potential drop is generally larger at the lateral boundary than at the transmural boundary.